Updated November 22, 2025

 Even solo workers benefit from community feedback.

-How Migi implements these principles
+How Migi puts these ideas into action

 Start small, evolve over time